simphony/docs/docs/contribute.md

-If you have any suggestion for this documentation, whether it is something that needs more explanation, is inaccurate or simply a note on anything that could be improved, you can open an issue [here](https://github.com/simphony/docs/issues), and we will look into it!.
+If you have any suggestion for this documentation, whether it is something that needs more explanation, is inaccurate or simply a note on anything that could be improved, you can open an issue [here](https://github.com/simphony/docs/issues), and we will look into it!